 We are not doctors, lawyers, accountants or your mom.
 We give out free smiles and the occasional unsolicited advice.
-That being said; if you are pregnant, nursing or concerned about your health, call your mom.
-Or even better, consult a doctors before consuming; particularly if you are pregnant, nursing, or on any medications.
+If you are pregnant, nursing or concerned about your health, call your mom.
+Or even better, consult a doctor before consuming; particularly if you are pregnant, nursing, or on any medications.

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.